 Covering the HUD label.
 Do not cover the HUD label on the exterior of the home.

 Removing shipping protection.
-Remove temporary shipping protection from walls before installing siding or serious moisture damage may result.
+Remove temporary shipping protection (Polyethylene sheathing) from walls before installing siding or serious moisture damage may result.
+Also, check weather resistive barrier (house wrap) for damage and repair if necessary.